aurelia-ui-toolkits/aurelia-materialize-bridge/sample/src/installation/installation-jspm.md

   Please make sure that you use **only one** of the imports shown above.

+  **Note:** You could just `import 'materialize'` into your app but since Materialize is not a direct dependency of this bridge anymore, it may get loaded asynchronously.
+This may lead to Materialize being initialized *after* components are `attached()` which essentally applies Materialize twice.

   **Note:** The above shows how to use all available controls at once.
 If you choose to pick which you'd like to use, you can ```use``` single components like this:

   ```javascript